Freelancing software that helps you get paid faster.

 But the reality is that as your own boss, you need to make sure you manage your workloads, meet deadlines, and have adequate time to do quality work.

-Besides current workload, you’ll probably also be looking for new work, so doing job searches, networking, and writing proposals can be added to the list, along with administrative work like invoicing and tax preparation.
+Besides current workload, you’ll probably also be looking for new work, so doing job searches, networking, and writing proposal templates can be added to the list, along with administrative work like creating invoice templates and tax preparation.
 Add to that the fact you want to be sure to build time for personal wellness, exercise and time with friends and family.

 This can all seem overwhelming.
 And overwhelmed can mean wasted time doing mundane, invaluable work, with lots of distractions, followed by panic as deadlines approach.